OrdinaryMagician/openponiko3/README.md

 When you shout at her, she shouts back.

 ## Host requirements
-Any *nix with an active internet connection (obviously) Might run on Windows with some patching.
+Any *nix with an active internet connection (obviously).
+Might run on Windows with some patching.

 ## Build requirements